Code42Cate/lambda-cloud-node-api/README.md

 # Lambda Cloud Node.js API

-This is a unofficial Node.js client for the [Lambda Cloud API](https://cloud.lambdalabs.com/api/v1/docs)
+This is an unofficial Node.js client for the [Lambda Cloud API](https://cloud.lambdalabs.com/api/v1/docs)

 ## Installation